ArrowElectronics/aws-iot-dragonconnect-c/admin/lambda.md

 # Lambda Function Management

-Tasks have been defined to create, update, and delete the DragonConnect Lambda functions.
+The following tasks have been defined to create, update, and delete the DragonConnect Lambda functions.

 ## Create

 The Lambda functions rely upon the general DragonConnect configuration and
 <a href="http://gruntjs.com", target="_blank">Grunt</a>,
 a JavaScript Task Runner.
 The NODE_PATH environment variable should be set to include the lib directory.
 This allows multiple modules to work